 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 - What are the expected opportunities for digital services and solutions (systems integration, custom application development, application management, and hosted applications) over the next five years?

 - How can services providers improve their competitive position?

 - How large is the service opportunity, and how is it changing?

 - What forces are changing the way applications are deployed, and how will these forces affect vendors and customers?

-Accenture plc, BCE Inc., Bell Canada, CGI Group Inc., Capgemini Services SAS, Cisco Systems, Inc., Cognizant Technology Solutions Corporation, DXC Technology Co., Deloitte LLP, Fujitsu Limited, HCL, Hewlett Packard Enterprise, IBM, Infosys Limited, KPMG International, Larsen & Toubro Infotech, Microsoft Corporation, OnX Enterprise Solutions Ltd., Oracle Corporation, PricewaterhouseCoopers LLP, SAP SE, Samsung, Sierra Systems Group Inc., TELUS Corporation, Tata Consultancy Services Limited, Tech Mahindra Limited, Wipro Limited
+Accenture plc, Atos S.A., Bell Canada, CGI Group Inc., Capgemini Services SAS, Cisco Systems, Inc., Cognizant Technology Solutions Corporation, DXC Technology Co., Deloitte LLP, Ernst & Young Global Limited, Fujitsu Limited, HCL Technologies Limited, Hewlett Packard Enterprise, IBM, Infosys Limited, Larsen & Toubro Infotech, Microsoft Corporation, NTT DATA Corporation, Oracle Corporation, PricewaterhouseCoopers LLP, Publicis Groupe SA, SAP SE, TELUS Corporation, Tata Consultancy Services Limited, Tech Mahindra Limited, Wipro Limited